 Ihan Crystal: Zeratul

-As Raynor walks the decks of The Hyperion all the lights in the corridor he is walking down seem to burn out at the same time, in the darkness the Protoss Dark Templar Zeratul confronts Raynor with a warning of the end times, the destruction of all races: Protoss, Terran and the Zerg.
+As Raynor walks the decks of the Hyperion, all the lights in the corridor he is walking down seem to burn out at the same time, in the darkness the Protoss Dark Templar Zeratul confronts Raynor with a warning of the end times, the destruction of all races: Protoss, Terran and the Zerg.
 He claims that despite the atrocities she has committed, Kerrigan is the only one who can save them, and tells Raynor that her fate will lie in his hands.
 Zeratul tells Raynor that he must see what he has seen, and gives him the Ihan Crystal allowing him to experience what Zeratul has experienced; then in a puff of smoke Zeratul is gone.

-Using the Ihan Crystal, Raynor learns of Zeratul's mission after the brood war to uncover a Xel'naga prophecy foretelling their return.
+Using the Ihan Crystal, Raynor learns of Zeratul's mission after the Brood War to uncover a Xel'naga prophecy foretelling their return.
 Zeratul travels to Ulaan to recover artifacts containing the Xel'naga prophecy from three temples on the planet; upon his arrival he is confronted by Kerrigan who is also searching for the artifacts, during their confrontation she tells him that the return of the Xel'naga will spell doom for the galaxy - "Do you hear them Zeratul?
 Whispering from the stars?
 The galaxy will burn with their coming."
-Zeratul does not share her pessimism and slips away in to uncover the prophecy.
+Zeratul does not share her pessimism and slips away to uncover the prophecy.
 During the mission, he receives help from Praetor Karass and his troops who had pursued Kerrigan to Ulaan.
-As soon as Zeratul recovers the third part of the prophecy the entirety of the Zerg horde on Ulaan beset upon them en masse.
+As soon as Zeratul recovers the third part of the prophecy the entirety of the Zerg horde on Ulaan set upon them en masse.
 Zeratul reluctantly allows Karass and his men to sacrifice themselves in holding off the Zerg to buy him enough time to escape and return to his ship with the prophecy.

 What the vision had done was taught Raynor that he must protect Kerrigan and make sure she isn't killed, as she seems to be the key to stopping the hybrid from taking over the universe.